-Berlin, 7 June 2013 – A professorship in “Governance of Energy and Infrastructure” will be established at the Hertie School of Governance in Berlin, in cooperation with the Karl Schlecht Foundation.
+Berlin, 7 June 2013 – A professorship in “Governance of Energy and Infrastructure” will be established at the Hertie School in Berlin, in cooperation with the Karl Schlecht Foundation.
 The professorship will focus on governance challenges relating to transitions in the Energy sector among other topics, and grapple with accompanying infrastructural planning.
 The Karl Schlecht Foundation is a non-profit organization based in Aichtal near Stuttgart.
 The foundation and the Hertie School strive for promoting practically oriented research and teaching in this central, yet hereto under-researched area by means of the above-mentioned professorship, which at this stage is intended to run for five years.
 The recruitment committee at the Hertie School will take on this work shortly.

 “From a technical perspective, the reorganisation of the Energy sector would be possible almost without any problems.
 However, there is a huge lack in comprehensive understanding of the related governance difficulties that pose a big – if not the biggest – challenge for politics, the economy, and society.
 This is likewise true for many international issues in the Energy and Infrastructure sector,” says Professor Helmut K. Anheier, the Hertie School Dean.
 “We are very proud to have found a dedicated and forward thinking partner and sponsor in the Karl Schlecht Foundation, that acknowledges the critical nature of this subject.”